Skip to content

 Central Desert

-Anmatyerre, Central Desert - Artist, owner of Anmatyerre Arts and Crafts - Designer of "Water Dreaming", "Meeting Place", "Honey Ants", "Witchetty Grubs", "Spinifex Dreaming" & "Waterhole Dreaming".
+Dean is from Anmatyerre, Central Desert and is the artist, owner of Anmatyerre Arts and Crafts.
+Designer of "Water Dreaming", "Meeting Place", "Honey Ants", "Witchetty Grubs" and "Waterhole Dreaming".

 Read More